Cxsmo-ai/MyStremio-Spatial-audio-fork-/README.md

 # MyStremio

 **MyStremio** is a personalized Windows desktop client built on the Stremio shell stack.
-It combines UI upgrades, player improvements, plugins/themes, library tools, and Discord Rich Presence in one installer.
+It combines UI upgrades, player improvements, plugins/themes and library tools in one installer.

-> **Disclaimer:** MyStremio is an independent community project and is not affiliated with Stremio AG.
+> **Disclaimer:** MyStremio is an independent community project and is not affiliated with official Stremio.

 ---